F4bioo/Seedcake/README.md

 ## Build Instructions 🛠️

-For a step-by-step guide on building Sedcake from source, please see the [BUILD.md](BUILD.md) guide.
+For a step-by-step guide on building Sedcake from source, please see the [BUILD.md](BUILD.md).

 ---